alphagov/tech-docs-gem/README.md

 bundle exec rake jasmine:ci
 ```

-## Issue with FFI on OSX Mohave
+## Issue with FFI on OSX Mojave

-Users on OSX Mohave (10.14) may get this error when running `bundle exec middleman serve` on apps that use this gem.
+Users on OSX Mojave (10.14) may get this error when running `bundle exec middleman serve` on apps that use this gem.

 There are 3 different ways to solve this, depending on what is possible for you.
 Listed here as best to worst: